Healing, through live music performances. Giving Music is a 501 (c)(3) non-profit charitable organization.

-Along with regular performances at the roughly 25 nursing homes we serve, Giving Music has done a series of public performances for the senior citizens of Los Angeles, thanks to the Los Angeles Department of Neighborhood Empowerment, and some of Northeast Los Angeles’ Neighborhood Councils.
-Neighborhood Purpose Grants from the Arroyo Seco, Canoga Park, Historic Highland Park, Glassell Park and Greater Griffith Park Neighborhood Councils enabled Giving Music to provide concerts at Canoga Park, Highland Park, Glassell Park, Griffith Park, Lincoln Heights Senior Center, and Montecito Heights Senior Citizen Centers.
+Along with regular performances at the roughly 25 nursing homes we serve, Giving Music has held a series of public dances and performances for the senior citizens of Los Angeles, thanks to the Los Angeles Department of Neighborhood Empowerment, and Los Angeles’ Neighborhood Councils.
+Neighborhood Purpose Grants from the Arroyo Seco, Canoga Park, Glassell Park, Greater Griffith Park, Historic Highland Park, and Sunland-Tujunga Neighborhood Councils enabled Giving Music to provide concerts and dances at Canoga Park, Highland Park, Glassell Park, Griffith Park, Lincoln Heights Senior Center, Montecito Heights, and Sunland Senior Citizen Centers.

 Additionally, the Reseda Neighborhood Council helped fund performances for area senior citizens through a Neighborhood Purpose Grant.
 Giving Music coordinated with the One Generation Senior Enrichment Center in Reseda to present concerts to residents of area nursing homes, and performers visited care facility residents who were unable to travel.

 Thanks to the Neighborhood Councils and the City of Los Angeles for helping us provide music and dance therapy to our seniors: drawing them into our senior centers makes them aware of services, programs and offerings that keep seniors healthy and engaged in our communities!